Sherman business establishments in 1884

 WASHINGTON IRON WORKS – E. Totten, Mgr.

 G.A.
-SERVISS & CO – Lightning Rods & their fixtures & pumps
+SERVISS & CO – Lightning Rods & their fixtures &

 FARMERS GIN – West Houston Street near Iron Bridge